-A pair of Reflection Point programs designed to improve communications, strengthen bonds and open minds to other points of view to support a more collaborative, productive culture among front-line employees.
+A Reflection Point program designed to improve communications, strengthen bonds and open minds to other points of view to support a more collaborative, productive culture among front-line employees.

 -Ernest Hemingway, In Our Time